jwashin/psctester/README.txt

 Just unpack this as a folder under /home/pi

+If you want to recompile the binary, psctester, do the following.

 wget https://dl.google.com/go/go1.18.8.linux-armv6l.tar.gz -O go.tar.gz
 (this is the latest version available as if November, 2022) later versions of go will probably work fine